Recording Artists and Music Professionals with Disabilities

 Lachi

-Lachi is a multi-award-winning EDM recording artist, writer, host, personality, and Grammys Board DEI Ambassador who's dedicated her platform and craft to amplifying Disability culture and promoting inclusion.
-Named a “dedicated foot soldier for disability pride” by Forbes, Lachi has held talks with the White House, the UN, and the Kennedy Center, and has been featured in Essence, Billboard and the New York Times for celebrating intersectionality through art and for her upbeat and unapologetic brand of disability pride.
+Named a 2024 USA Today Woman of the Year, Lachi is a charting and award-winning recording artist, globally touring keynote speaker, GRAMMYs Board Governor, and PBS series host.
+Born legally blind, Lachi uses her platform in music, storytelling and fashion to amplify Disability Culture, identity and pride to the mainstream narrative.
+Recognized by as a “dedicated foot soldier for disability pride” by Forbes, Lachi has held talks and shows at the White House, BBC, the UN, firms, universities and NGOs worldwide, and has been honored by ADCOLOR, Inc, AdAge, and featured in TIME, Billboard, Good Morning America and the New York Times for her upbeat and unapologetic brand of disability pride.

 Gaelynn Lea, Co-Founder.
 A white woman with a flower in her hair, holding a violin in front of a mic.